kkrt-labs/kakarot-ssj/docs/general/local_state.md

 # Local State

-A challenge with the implementation of Kakarot is that since it lives as a contract deployed on chain, it cannot manipulate the underlying state of the blockchain once it has performed modifications on it to revert the changes made.
+A challenge with the implementation of Kakarot is that since it lives as a contract deployed on chain, it cannot always manipulate the underlying state of the blockchain once it has performed modifications on it to revert the changes made.
+For example, a deployed contract cannot delete itself from the blockchain, and emitted events cannot be deleted.

 This means that before committing any changes to the blockchain, Kakarot must ensure that the changes are valid.
 This is done by maintaining a local state